sourcegraph/handbook/content/departments/people-talent/people-ops/index.md

 ### How to reach the right member of the People Ops team

 If you encounter a question at any point, we're here to help!

-Our **[People Ops Communications Matrix](https://docs.google.com/spreadsheets/d/1JItBWbfKV9lr-LAmE19I0JMvu3Cvh0AdrEHDv-r1E2w/edit#gid=0)** will help you understand which aliases to use for your questions.
-It will also ensure you get the right attention, from the right team member, faster.
-In the spirit of transparency, for any questions which might apply to others, feel free to post in the Slack channels we listed in the matrix.
+Slack us at #ask-people-team

 ### Open roles